LottieFiles/lottie-interactivity/README.md

 #### 2. Setup configuration

-The name of the object ie: 'firstLottie' in this example is the ID set to the lottie web component on the html page.
+The name of the player ie: 'firstLottie' in this example is the ID set to the lottie web component on the html page.
+Configration will contain an actions object.
 This object takes an array named actions which consists of an array of objects.
 Multiple objects can be added into this array and therefore multiple actions such as "seek","play", "stop" and "loop", can be set.

 Each object has a start and end which is essentially a percentage for the height of the lottie container and is a value between 0 and 1.
 The visibility arrays first value is the start and the second value is the end.
 This refers to the